okteto/docker-desktop-extension/CONTRIBUTING.md

-# Contributing to Okteto Docker Extension
+# Contributing to Docker Extension for Okteto

-Thank you for showing interest in contributing to the Okteto Docker Extension!
+Thank you for showing interest in contributing to the Docker Extension for Okteto!
 We appreciate all kinds of contributions, suggestions, and feedback.

 ## Code of Conduct